OML-Team/open-metric-learning/README.md

 Note, if you pass one of the special keys to the constructor we will download the pretrained checkpoint for you automatically.
-However, you can also check link in `weights & config` column if you want to download weights manually or to reproduce the experiment.
+However, you can also check link in `weights` column if you want to download weights manually.

 For more details about the training process, please, visit *examples* submodule and it's [Readme](https://github.com/OML-Team/open-metric-learning/blob/main/examples/).